 It still happens to me all the time and I sit myself down and tell myself “Doesn’t matter if only 200 people out of the 6303 people on Facebook read your post and only 11 of them liked it!
 You would still write it even if no one read or liked it, wouldn’t you?“.
 The answer is always yes.
 So I step away, make myself a cup of coffee and resist the urge to now check the number of Instagram likes to my newest photo post.

 As human beings, we are naturally hard-wired to push ourselves harder to succeed and achieve more.
-Success gives us happiness but it also gives us adult acne (guilty!) and stress related acid reflux (you know you are out there!).
-I realised a while ago that in this over crowded blogging world of one minute attention spans and posts fighting to be seen, it is very important to not lose sight of why we started blogging in the first place.
+Success gives us happiness but it also gives us adult acne (guilty!) and stress-related acid reflux (you know you are out there!).
+I realized a while ago that in this overcrowded blogging world of one-minute attention spans and posts fighting to be seen, it is very important to not lose sight of why we started blogging in the first place.

 To share and learn.

 I love macaroons.
 With a double oo.
 Coconutty.
 Warm.
 Crisp on the outside.
 Chewy on the inside.
 Not very sweet.
-Coconutty.
-Oh, I said that already.
-This bread is like a giant macaroon.
-It is a simple more-ish bread I made the other day with frozen raspberries, coconut and fresh basil leaves.
+This Coconut Berry Basil Loaf is inspired by macaroon cookies and so I call it Macaroon Bread.
+It is a simple more-ish bread I baked the other day with frozen raspberries, coconut and fresh basil leaves.
 Delicious warm and toasted with lots of butter.
 The base macaroon bread recipe is yours to adapt and put your name on.

 A more-ish bread for afternoon tea bulked up with almond meal and shredded coconut.
 Not very sweet with a delightful berry and basil combination, this bread is best toasted and served with butter.

-Bake in the pre-heated oven for approximately 45 to 55 minutes until cooked through.
-Switch off oven and let the bread sit in the hot oven for another 5 minutes before removing and cooling in the tin completely.
+- Bake in the preheated oven for approximately 45 to 55 minutes until cooked through.
+Switch off the oven and let the bread sit in the hot oven for another 5 minutes before removing and cooling in the tin completely.